Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 5. Click the [APPLY CHANGES] button.
 The changes have been saved.
 The *Edit trigger for workflow* is closed.

+  > [Info] If you click the [CANCEL] button without applying the changes, the changes will be rejected.

 ## Change the order of triggers